kozohosok/aws-api-request/README.md

 AWS credentials to be supplied by csv file (accessKeys.csv) or environment variables (AWS_ACCESS_KEYS, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY).

-default region could be specified by environment variable (AWS_DEFAULT_REGION).
+target region could be specified by environment variable (AWS_DEFAULT_REGION).

 proxy credentials to be supplied, if any, with Base64 encoded.